cmelchior/jervis-ffb/docs/rule-discussions.md

    faint from the heat.

 10. It is unclear what happens if you put a player on a trapdoor during setup.
 Does that count as "enter for any reason"?
+For we do nothing

 11. The timing of Trapdoor vs. Dodge/Jump is a bit unclear.
 Since Dodge/Jump is rolled after the player is moved, I read it as the following sequence: